YexLabs/ETH_SH_hackathon/README.md

 ### **A2MM**

-But **Batch Auction** is not enough, if the demand is asymmetric, the excess demand will go to the AMM, where the attacker can still take advantage of.
+But **Batch Auction** is not enough, if the demand is asymmetric, the excess demand will go to the AMM, which the attacker can still take advantage of.

 So we implemented an **A2MM** aggregator, that is, aggregated the liquidity of multiple AMMs, and only selected one with the best price when a swap execute.
 This means that an attacker would have to attack multiple AMMs simultaneously to affect this transaction.